gagibran/clean-architecture-repository-template/README.md

 ## Running the created project

+The project is configured to run inside Docker containers.

+### Development

 Once your project has been generated with the template, go the the project's root directory and execute the command:

 `docker-compose -f docker-compose-development.yml up`